cheukyin175/metabase-mcp/README.md

 The server exposes the following tools for AI assistants:

 ### Data Access Tools
-- `list_dashboards`: Retrieve all available dashboards in your Metabase instance
 - `list_cards`: Get all saved questions/cards in Metabase
 - `list_databases`: View all connected database sources
 - `list_collections`: List all collections in Metabase